Arizona Swimming Pool Liability Laws

 - Removal or secured steps or ladders for above-ground pools

 Just as public pools and recreational areas are liable for accidents that occur when they fail to implement reasonable safety measures, Arizona residential property owners bear responsibility for keeping pools safe and secure in accordance with ADHS regulations.
 If your child is seriously injured in a residential pool accident, you should speak with a knowledgeable personal injury lawyer about filing a claim for damages.
-At Begam & Marks, we can also help clients bring a wrongful death suit after a fatal pool accident.
+At Begam & Marks, we can also help clients bring a wrongful death suit after a fatal pool accident in Phoenix.